SebIannix/All-programmazione/README.md

-# All-programmazione
+# All programmazione
-All my files for easier workflow
+All my programming files for easier workflow and sharing of files for working on different systems.